fkeruzore/halox/paper/paper.md

 All calculations available in `halox` are written using JAX and JAX-cosmo.
 As a result, all functions can be compiled just-in-time using `jax.jit`, hardware-accelerated, and are automatically differentiable with respect to their input parameters, including halo mass, redshift, and cosmological parameters.

+# Validation

+All functions available in `halox` are validated against existing, non-JAX-based software.
+Cosmology calculations are validated against Astropy [@Astropy:2022] for varying cosmological parameters and redshifts.
+Other quantities are validated against `colossus` [@Diemer:2018] for varying halo masses, redshifts, critical overdensities, and cosmological parameters.
+These tests are included in an automatic CI/CD pipeline on the GitHub repository, and presented graphically in the online documentation.

 # Acknowledgments

-I would like to thank Andrew Hearin and Lindsey Bleem for useful discussions, and acknowledges the use of Anthropic's Claude Code in the development of `halox`.
+I would like to thank Andrew Hearin and Lindsey Bleem for useful discussions.
+I acknowledge the use of Anthropic's Claude Code in the development of `halox`.
 Argonne National Laboratory’s work was supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics, under contract DE-AC02-06CH11357.

 # References